When Do Babies Get Easier? (The Honest Truth From a Mum Who’s Been There)

 I know you’ve heard this before.

-But the truth is, that asking for help is one of the biggest struggles for first-time mums.
+But the truth is, asking for help is one of the biggest struggles for first time mums – myself very much included.

-We feel like we “should” do everything ourselves.
+We feel like we should be able to do everything ourselves.

-So we go like this for weeks… months… even years – until we hit burnout or rock bottom.
+So we push on for weeks, months, even years – until we hit burnout or rock bottom.

-Get support for anything and everything: cooking, cleaning, babysitting, feeding… whatever you need.
+Invest in support if you can – for cooking, cleaning, babysitting, feeding, whatever you need.

-The sooner you do, the sooner you’ll feel the pressure lift.
+The sooner you do, the sooner the pressure lifts.

-And you’ll be a better mum for it.
+And you’ll be a much better mum for it!

-And struggling in silence is one of the worst things you can do – it makes everything 200% harder.
+But struggling in silence is one of the worst things you can do – it makes everything 200% harder and affects how you parent, how you cope, and how you show up for yourself and your baby.

 So find someone you trust, and talk to them.